DerGuru/The-Resonant/New Chapters/04 - Part4/P4-07_The_Warning.md

 ﻿## Part 4 - We Are Family | Ch.
-07 - "This isn't containment.
-This is combat."
+07 - This isn't containment.
+This is combat.

 The week of preparation was intense in ways Jason hadn't anticipated.